kslandoy-eeei/CP-Training/README.md

 - There will be subfolders for each rating bracket.
 - Files will be named according to their CF name.

+# Inside CSES
+- These are problems solved alongside Competitive Programmer's Handbook by Antti Laaksonen.

 All source codes are only in Python or C++.
 Java/JS implementations will be uploaded once I find the time to do so.
 All problems will only be from CodeForces.
-Problems not from CodeForces will not be solved.
+Problems not from CodeForces will not be solved (except CSES Problems).